UadKLab/CLIPPER-2.0/README.md

 xcode-select --install
 ```

-2. Open the commandline and create a conda environment with Python version 3.11.3:
+2. Open the command line and create a conda environment with Python version 3.11.3:

 ```bash
 conda create -n clipper python=3.11.3